theupdateframework/taps/candidate-tuf-versions.md

 To manage breaking changes without loss of functionality, this TAP requires two
-changes: one to the way the TUF specification manages versions, and the other to how it performs updates.
+changes: one to the way the TUF specification manages versions, and the other to how TUF implementations perform updates.
 The former is accomplished by having this TAP require that the specification use Semantic Versioning to separate breaking from non-breaking changes.
-The latter is achieved by requiring both clients and repositories to maintain support for older versions of the TUF specification so reliable updates can continue throughout the process of the specification upgrade.
+The latter is achieved by requiring both clients and repositories to maintain sets of TUF metadata that follow different versions of the TUF specification so that reliable updates can continue throughout the process of the specification upgrade.
 To do so, repositories will generate metadata for multiple TUF specification versions and maintain them in an accessible directory.
 In addition, clients will include support for metadata from previous TUF versions.